dablenparty/.unix/README.md

 My current terminal emulator is [`ghostty`](https://ghostty.org).
 It requires the JetBrainsMono [Nerd Font](https://www.nerdfonts.com/font-downloads) to work properly with my config.

 ### [`.zshrc`](.zshrc)

+This is the single most important file in this repo, as well as the only requried one.

 `zsh` plugins are installed automatically via `zinit`.